abhi1-2/OR-Tools-Blog/index.md

 ```
 For more please check out <a href='https://developers.google.com/optimization/install'>Source Installation Instruction</a>

-Now, lets begin 👍
+Now, let's begin 👍

 <b>Optimization</b>, essentially, means finding the best solution to a problem out of a large set of possible solutions.
 We all have finite resources and time & we want to make most of them.
 Either it is the task of scheduling the order at which you will answer the emails or switching to a new route back home to minimize traffic woes, we surely know how important optimization is to data science.
 One of the main concerns of a data scientist is creating a model that fits the problem like finding optimal heuristics, minimum function losses, etc. Therefore it is crucial to understand optimization frameworks.

-Here in this article we will focus on understanding how to use OR-tools for linear and constraint optimization.
+Here in this article, we will focus on understanding how to use OR-tools for linear and constraint optimization.

 ## Linear Optimization